How to get the current working directory in Python

 New directory: /Users/username

-- It’s a good practice to save the original directory with
+- A key practice is to save the original directory before you change it.

 Using environment variables for directory paths